‘The Walking Dead’ Season 9: Who Are The Highway Men?

 Episode 13 saw Carol (Melissa McBride) and Ezekiel (Khary Payton) negotiate with the new group.
 After all, the Kingdom was not in a position to either pay the toll or take on the group.
 And, all it took was the promise of movies to persuade the new group to join with them rather than against them in helping to protect the highways for the gain of everyone.

-According to an interview that The Walking Dead showrunner, Angela Kang did with Entertainment Weekly, the writers for Episode 13, David Leslie Johnson-McGoldrick and Eddie Guzelian, were the creators of this new group.
+According to an interview that The Walking Dead showrunner Angela Kang did with Entertainment Weekly, the writers for Episode 13, David Leslie Johnson-McGoldrick and Eddie Guzelian, were the creators of this new group.
 At the time, they had suggested that it “might be fun to have this left turn” and Kang let them run with the idea.

 But, considering that the group has already threatened the Kingdom, what is the likelihood of them turning on the communities?